1. Black Backgrounds~ Hard for "old" eyes to read.

 4. Backgrounds that run into the posts making the posts difficult to read.

-5. Music~ Now I just turn off my computer's sound,
+5. Music~ Now I just turn off my computer's sound, so I have taken care of that one.

 6. Small writing~ Again I am old.

 7. Lots and lots of words.
 Especially single spaced, closely packed words.
 Or long unbroken blocks of writing.
+I get word "overload".
+My mind wanders quickly.

-8. Expanded width blogs where multiple lines of writing go all the way across the whole screen~
+8. Expanded width blogs where multiple lines of writing go all the way across the whole screen~ I find this very hard to read.

 9. Really, really big photos~ I am quite happy clicking on smaller pictures to get a good look at things that interest me.
 Big, big photos make these blogs load very slowly.